sharanya17410/Swiggy-Test/README.md

 # Swiggy-Test

+Application fetches the nearest delivery partner to a pickup location and plots it on a graph

 To run the Application on your system follow these steps:
 1 .
 Run npm install on the source folder
 2 .
 Navigate into the client folder and run npm install on the client folder